Skip to content

 1. Other Standing Committees.

-The Senate may by ordinary vote create a new standing committee of the Senate, provided that within one year of such establishment by vote, the committee shall be fully established by an approved revision of this Policy incorporating a description of the membership structure and functions of such additional standing committee.
+The Senate may by ordinary vote create a new standing committee of the Senate, provided that within one year of such establishment by vote, the committee shall be fully established by an approved revision of this policy incorporating a description of the membership structure and functions of the additional standing committee.

 2. Special Committees.

-The Senate shall have the power to provide for the appointment or election of such special committees as in its discretion may be needed to serve the best interests of the University.
-As described above, the Senate Executive Committee has the power to recommend to the Senate the establishment of such a special committee.
+The Senate shall have the authority to provide for the appointment or election of such special committees as in its discretion may be needed to further the academic mission of the university.
+As described above, the ASEC has the authority to recommend to the Senate the establishment of such a special committee.
 The membership structure and terms, functions, and period of existence for each such special committee shall be as described in the proposal for establishment of the committee as approved by the Senate, and in the special charge issued to the committee.

 3. Ad Hoc Committee to Review Structure of Senate.